DigitalHistory/dhu235/website/content/assignment/reflection-2-handout.md

 #### HTML Tags and attributes {#html-tags-and-attributes}

-I won't go into HTML in much depth -- there are many many resources available online.
+I won't go into HTML in much depth -- there are many many _many_ resources available online.
 Here we'll just describe a few very basic features.

 Like XML documents, HTML documents contain **elements** delimited by **tags**.
 Also like in XML, those tags can have **attributes** that give extra information.
 Here are some tags you may want to use in your work: